 Minister and civil rights activist Malcolm X (born Malcolm Little) was profoundly influential during the middle of the 20th century.
-From his birth on May 19, 1925 to February 21, 1965, the day he was assassinated at a New York City rally, he rose to the national scene as a leading voice advocating for black self-determinism, self-defense, and pan-Africanism.
+From his birth on May 19, 1925 to February 21, 1965, the day he was assassinated at a New York City rally, he rose to the national scene as a leading voice advocating for Black self-determinism, self-defense, and pan-Africanism.
 His fiery rhetoric is often spoken of in tandem with (really, in contrast to) Martin Luther King, Jr.’s non-violent movement, but X was far more complex than his historical image as a firebrand suggests.

 1. Malcolm X’s parents were harassed into moving by racists more than once.

-Malcolm’s parents, Louise and Earl, were devotees of pan-Africanist and Universal Negro Improvement Association (UNIA) founder Marcus Garvey.
+Malcolm’s parents, Louise and Earl Little, were devotees of pan-Africanist and Universal Negro Improvement Association (UNIA) founder Marcus Garvey.
 A Baptist preacher, Earl was a leader in their local UNIA chapter in Omaha, Nebraska, and Louise acted as secretary, tasked with inter-chapter communication.
 Their activities caught the ire of Ku Klux Klan members, whose threats sent the family packing for Milwaukee, Wisconsin, and then to Lansing, Michigan, by the time Malcolm was a year old.
-There, it was the white supremacist group Black Legion that regularly harassed the Littles.
+There, the white supremacist group Black Legion regularly harassed the Littles.
 Their family home burned when Malcolm was 4 (his father blamed the Black Legion), and his father was killed in what was ruled a streetcar accident when Malcolm was 6 years old (his mother also blamed the Black Legion).

 2. Malcolm X grew up in foster homes.